Learn what foods cause cellulite and thigh fat on legs - and have an advanced cellulite treatment at LipoTherapeia

 • Too many carbs and too much fat (i.e. too many calories), also lead to fat accumulation.
 As excess hypodermal (deep skin) fat accumulation is the most important aspect of cellulite, you can understand that carbs do cause cellulite, if eaten in excess - even healthy carbs.
 And of course fat causes cellulite, if eaten in excess - even healthy fat.

-• BPA, BPS and microplastics act as endocrine disruptors/xenoestrogens, upsetting endocrine balance in both men and women and acting as badly conformed estrogen.
+• BPA, BPS, microplastics and PFAS / forever chemicals act as endocrine disruptors/xenoestrogens, upsetting endocrine balance in both men and women and acting as badly conformed estrogen.
 This results in cellulite and more female-type fat accumulation on thighs and bum - not to mention the cancers and endocrine-related conditions they cause

-On the other hand, the three remaining food components - i.e. protein, fibre and micronutrients - actually help reduce cellulite cellulite.
+On the other hand, the three remaining food components - i.e. protein, fibre and micronutrients - actually do help reduce cellulite.

 So fruits (especially berries), veg and herbs, as well as high protein foods, help reduce cellulite.